Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

 \subsection{The Economy}

-For generalizability of our conclusions, we primarily focus on simulations using global data.
-Specifically, in our main results, we simulate households using historical market data spanning 150 years across multiple countries to mitigate concerns about ``lucky'' market \citep{anarkulova2022stocklongrun}.
+For generalizability of our conclusions, we primarily focus on simulations using global data for enhanced variations but with American household decision rules.
+Specifically, in our main results, we simulate households using historical market data spanning 150 years across 16 countries to mitigate concerns about ``lucky'' market \citep{anarkulova2022stocklongrun,vanbinsbergen2025lucky}.
 The household strategies are designed to reflect the behavior of U.S. households.
-Additionally, for robustness, we report the performance of simulations based solely on regional data, such as U.S. historical data.
+Additionally, for robustness, we report the performance of simulations based on the Macrohistory Database restricted to specific geographic regions' data, including the U.S., the U.K., and Europe.
 We introduce our economic setup below.

-\justifying \paragraph{Households} A household is born as a couple of life cycle investors.
-To simplify the consideration of longevity risk, we consider households of a male and a female.
-Note that the income process and the longevity are simulated at the individual level. \footnote{We follow the U.S. Social Security Administration (SSA) to define an individual's longevity risk according to the age of the individual.
-See the actuarial life table with death probabilities here: \href{https://www.ssa.gov/oact/STATS/table4c6.html}{https://www.ssa.gov/oact/STATS/table4c6.html}.} In each period (denoted by $t$) during the working life, a household (denoted by $i$) earns labor income and makes decisions regarding consumption, investments in stocks, and housing.
+\justifying \paragraph{Households} A household is born as a couple of life-cycle investors.
+To simplify the consideration of longevity risk, we consider households consisting of one male and one female.
+Note that the income process and the longevity are simulated at the individual level.\footnote{We follow the U.S. Social Security Administration (SSA) to define an individual's longevity risk according to the age of the individual.
+See the actuarial life table with death probabilities here: \href{https://www.ssa.gov/oact/STATS/table4c6.html}{https://www.ssa.gov/oact/STATS/table4c6.html}.} In each period $t$ during the working life, household $i$ earns labor income and makes decisions regarding consumption, investments in stocks, and housing.
 A household will retire at age 65.
-In the retirement years, the household receives retirement income and consumes wealth portfolio.
-Each individual starts at age 25 ($t=0$) and lives for at most $T = 75$ years until age 100.
-A household ceases to exist when both of the individuals pass away.
+In the retirement years, the household receives retirement income and draws down its financial portfolio.
+Each individual starts at age 25 ($t=0$) and lives for at most $T_i = 95$ years, corresponding to a maximum age of 120.\footnote{When one household member passes away, the surviving spouse continues as a single-member household.
+The consumption equivalence scale, given by $\sqrt{N_{it}}$ in Equation \eqref{eq: utility}, adjusts from $\sqrt{2}$ to $1$, which may produce a discrete step-change in per-member consumption in the period following bereavement.} A household ceases to exist when both individuals have passed away.